mattduffield/frontendcreator/docs/tutorials/flexbox-screen.md

 ![Tutorial Flexbox Preview](../assets/images/tutorials/tutorial-flexbox.png)

-That it!
+That's it!
 You have created your first Flexbox layout!
 Congratulations!